 ABS/ASF announced this award competition across all aviation media and by direct contact with aviation engineering colleges and universities and private firms likely to have interest in pursuing either or both prizes.
 We encourage ABS members to distribute the linked announcement to qualified organizations, firms and individuals as well.

-For full details see the announcement here.
+For full details see the STC prize description and rules here.

 Q: What is the problem the Maciel Prizes hopes to solve?

 A: Replacement ruddervator skins are no longer available from Textron Aviation and TxtAv is apparently unwilling to invest in designing and certifying an alternative solution.